vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

     vtex install vtex.google-tag-manager@3.3.2.beta
 ```

+Once the installation is complete, you should see a successful message.

 ### Enabling the GA4 setting in the GTM app
 1. In the VTEX Admin, access **Apps > My apps**, search for the Google Tag Manager app and click on it.